atsuvovor/CyberThreat_Insight/model_dev/lagacy_best_model_dev/README.md

 * Identical train/test splits across models
 * Standardized evaluation metrics
 * **Winning model selected by overall accuracy**

+> *"The winning model was selected based on Overall Accuracy.
+For a detailed breakdown of how we adapted standard metrics for the unsupervised benchmarking phase, see [Appendix A: Applicable Metrics](Appendix A: Applicable Metrics for Anomaly Detection)."*

 * Framework easily extensible to:

   * Cost-sensitive metrics